adenijiayocharles/laravel-identibyte/README.md

 ```

 ## Usage
-To check if an email is a disposable email or not, see the example below
+To check if an email is a disposable email or not, see the examples below
 ```php
 namespace App\Http\Controllers;